aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/go/pages/extract/_index.md

 {{% blocks/products/pf/agp/content h2="How to extract Pages from PDF documents using Cloud Go SDK" %}}

- For getting pages from PDF documents, we'll use [Aspose.PDF Cloud Go SDK](https://products.aspose.cloud/pdf/go/) This Cloud SDK SDK assists Go programmers in developing cloud-based PDF creator, annotator, editor, and converter apps using Go programming language via Aspose.PDF REST API.
+ For extracting pages from PDF documents, we'll use [Aspose.PDF Cloud Go SDK](https://products.aspose.cloud/pdf/go/) This Cloud SDK SDK assists Go programmers in developing cloud-based PDF creator, annotator, editor, and converter apps using Go programming language via Aspose.PDF REST API.
 Use the following command from the Package Manager Console.